Jankaz2/movins/README.md

 ## General info
 The aim of this application is to help the user find his favourite cinema (if it exists in our database), check what seances this cinema currently shows and book the ticket.
-All of this steps are really easy and fast to do with `Movins` web.
+All of these steps are really easy and fast to do with `Movins` web.
 If you are `admin` you are able to manage all of the `cinemas`, `users`, and  `seances`.
 You can create, delete or update new cinemas, add movies etc.